frogriguez/CompPhylo2015/CompPhylo_Index.md

 Computational Phylogenetics 2015
 =======

-This is a repository for code I am working on for Computational Phylogenetics Spring 2015 with [(Jeremy Brown)](https://github.com/jembrown) at Louisiana State University.
+This is a repository for code I am working on for Computational Phylogenetics Spring 2015 with [Jeremy Brown](https://github.com/jembrown) at Louisiana State University.

-This Week
+**29 January 2015** - *Probability & Writing Functions*
 -------

 **27 January 2015** - *New World Primate Evolution* (Oscar)